 Owning a dog can be a really great experience for the owner as well as his family members.
 However, it is a very important decision, which has to be taken after thinking over the pros and cons.
 Apart from the joy of owning a pet, it is a matter of commitment on the part of the owner, to take care of that dog throughout its lifetime.

 So, think of the duties and responsibilities (including the finances) on your part and decide.

 If you are concerned about the financial aspects, collect details regarding the cost of raising individual dog breeds.
 Make a list of those breeds, which you can afford to raise as pets.
 Once you make the list, you can choose the right breed, after considering other factors like size, looks, gender and compatibility.

-Size: This is one of the most important factors for dog selection.
+This is one of the most important factors for dog selection.
 Size is a matter of concern for those who want to carry their pet dogs.
 Those with space constraints may also go for small-sized dogs.
 However, such small dogs have to be handled very carefully, as most of them are fragile.
 It is a common misconception that big dogs need more space.
-This may not be always true, as some big dogs like docile Greyhound, can be kept in small spaces.
-But larger dogs with waging tails can either damage household articles or cause tail injury.
-In fact, the larger the dog, the bigger the expenses, whether it be health care, food, or training.

 In short, choosing a dog would be very easy, if you have a basic idea about the different breeds.
 You may also talk to experts like breeders, veterinarians and elders, for their opinion.
-Otherwise conduct an in-depth study about the above said factors and then, make a decision.
+Otherwise conduct an in-depth study about the given factors and then, make a decision.